dagster-io/dagster/docs/README.md

 git push
 ```

-Once you have _confirmed_ that the new version of the site is up at `docs.dagster.io`, clone the following repo and run:
+Once you have _confirmed_ that the new version of the site is up at `docs.dagster.io` (may take up to 5 min), clone the following repo and run:

 ```
 git clone https://github.com/dagster-io/docsearch-scraper.git